twg/styleguide/readme.md

 - `<sg-table>`: TWG Styleguide table formatting. `<sg-tr>`, `<sg-td>`, and `<sg-th>` elements are also available to be used in conjunction with `<sg-table>`.

 - `<sg-swatch>`: Format a colour swatch.
-Swatches require a background colour to be specified, this may done via a class or applied inline.
+Swatches require a `border-color` to be specified, this may done via a class or applied inline.